GabeSol7/SPEC-Lab-Resources/README.md

 ### **📄 LaTeX Resources**
 If you're writing papers or applying for jobs, **a clean, well-formatted document can set you apart.**
 - 📂 **Guides** – LaTeX usage, bibliography management, and formatting best practices.
 - 📂 **Templates** – Preformatted LaTeX documents for CVs, research papers, presentations, and more.
+To run these files in LaTeX, please download all files (except PDFs) in the respective subfolder in your chosen editor and compile.

 ### **💻 Software Programming**
 Technical resources for research computing **because sometimes Excel just isn’t enough.**